 The second set of watches also offered more consistent performance, had fewer problems starting up and functioned mostly as advertised.
-Still, the software was familiar but somewhat glitchy, as were the Bluetooth connections at various points; we sometimes had trouble connecting them with a Samsung Galaxy S6 Edge Plus, though an older Samsung Galaxy Nexus paired flawlessly with all of the watches.
+Still, the software was familiar but somewhat glitchy, as were the Bluetooth connections at various points.
 Some cases proved delicate and prone to scratching when memory and SIM cards were inserted and removed, but you shouldn't have to do that very often.

 Martian’s Notifier is a hybrid smartwatch, which means it sports an analog watch face with smart features.
 It’s not a touchscreen Apple Watch knock-off like some of the other budget smartwatches we’ve seen.
 But that’s a point in its favor, because the Notifier has just enough smarts to make it worth every dollar of its very low price.